jomcbob/homepage/README.md

 - Showcase of projects with links to GitHub repositories and live demos
 - Some CSS animations

-## Technologies Used

-- HTML5
-- CSS3
-- Font Awesome for icons

 ## Project Link

 This project was completed as part of the following lesson from the Odin Project: [Advanced HTML and CSS Homepage](https://www.theodinproject.com/paths/full-stack-javascript/courses/html-and-css/lessons/advanced-html-and-css).